alexanderdfox/3BlindMice/README.md

 ## 📄 License

 This project is licensed under the BSD License - see the `LICENSE` file for details.

+**HIPAA Compliance**: This software is HIPAA compliant and includes comprehensive security features for healthcare environments.
+See `docs/hipaa/` for compliance documentation.

 ## 🤝 Contributing